HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is the final basic construction of the room.)

 I also added a wooden floor.
 I cut and stained each individual wooden stick and then installed them into the floor.
-Although it was alot of work, I like the effect and contributed to the vintage feel.
+Although it was alot of work, I like the effect and how it contributes to the vintage feel.

 ![Image](wood5.jpg)
 (This is an image of the wooden floor.)

-I included a wooden railing on teh platform as an extra detail to further the realism.
+I included a wooden railing on the platform as an extra detail to further the realism.
 It is made from wooden sticks and dowels.
 I also added some fake greenery to suggest that the room is abandoned.

 ![Image](wood6.jpg)
 (Above is an image of the wooden railing.)